 Medicare Advantage Plans in GA are privately run senior health insurance plans that replace traditional Medicare coverage.
 Most are either an HMO or PPO and require you to use a doctor or other medical provider that has agreed to the terms and pricing structure for the network.

 Medicare Advantage Plans = Fewer Choices

-Medicare Advantage Plans have more restrictions and fewer choices than original Medicare and a Medigap plan.
+Medicare Advantage Plans have more restrictions and fewer provider choices than original Medicare and a Medigap plan.

-- If you change to a Medicare Advantage Plan you may find that the doctor you have been seeing for years does not participate in your new plan and will only see you on a cash basis.
+- If you change to an Advantage Plan you may find that the doctor you have been seeing for years does not participate in your new plan and will only see you on a cash basis.

 - Traditional Medicare and a comprehensive Medigap plan F supplement typically means you have $0 out of pocket for hospital and doctor bills when approved by Medicare.

 - When you have a Medicare Advantage Plan, private insurance carriers, not Medicare, decide which claims will be paid and which will be denied.

 - A large hospital bill that is approved by your Medicare Advantage carrier may leave you owing $3,000 or more once the dust settles.

 - When you want to see a specialist you must first have a referral by your PCP (primary care physician) and that referral must be approved by your Advantage carrier.